Case Study 3 – Industrial Alarms Industry

 The only real mistake the Company’s sales representatives can make in this process is to assume that they already know the UEs of the clients.
 It is very important that all of the sales personnel understand where the Company is going with this process and what specific information is required from the client.

 The next problem is to carefully evaluate the UEs to identify the core problems that the Company is causing, but may be ignoring.
 The solution to overcome each core problem must be simply structured and easy to understand by the sales personnel.

-Most sales people sell by pushing the benefits of either the service or products of their company.
-This leads to a defensive attitude on the part of the buyers – they are always looking for the hidden problems or drawbacks.
+Most salespeople sell by pushing the benefits of either the service or products of their company.
+This leads to a defensive attitude on the part of the buyers – they are always looking for hidden problems or drawbacks.
 Many buyers see aggressive negotiations as one of their most important skills.
 This can lead to a confrontational mentality between buyers and suppliers.

-It is more advantageous to approach sales issues from an UE position.
-The sales person begins by discussing with the buyer the list of UEs that the company compiled from the discussions with other customers.
+It is more advantageous to approach sales issues from a UE position.
+The salesperson begins by discussing with the buyer the list of UEs that the company compiled from the discussions with other customers.
 Then they can admit that the company acknowledges that these UEs are caused by the way the company did business in the past, and how it has corrected this.

 By admitting the weaknesses of the existing approach to sales and the company’s culpability, the salesperson becomes a partner instead of an adversary.
 Occasionally, a customized quote can be created to solve unusual problems for a specific customer.
 These very-targeted proposals can only be achieved when complete mutual trust is firmly established through the UE process.
 This leads not only to an immediate sale but also an enhancement of the relationship that the Company seeks to build with its clients.